xlcnd/isbntools/README.rst

     $ isbn_repl

-you will get a REPL with history, autocompletion, fuzzy options, redirection and access to the shell.
+you will get a **REPL with history, autocompletion, fuzzy options, redirection and access to the shell**.

 Following is a typical session: